-- a) Derivative financial instruments;
+- a) Derivative financial instruments; - b) Share based payments

-- b) Financial instruments classified as fair value through Other Comprehensive Income or fair value through profit or loss;

-- c) Share based payments

-$(iv)\ .\ Use\ of\ estimates\ or\ judgement$
+(iv) .
+Use of estimates or judgement

 The preparation of special purpose financial statements in conformity with Ind AS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 The management bases its estimates on historical experience and various other assumptions that are believed to be reasonable under the circumstances.
 Actual results may differ from those estimates.